Five Mile Point Light: Current tower

 The lighthouse was extinguished in 1877 when the offshore Southwest Ledge Light replaced it for navigation.
 The keeper, Elizur Thompson, went to be the Southwest Ledge Light's keeper for five years before returning to live in the Five Mile Point Light keeper's quarters and fly storm signal flags for the United States Weather Bureau.
-In 1896, the lighthouse was transferred to the United States Department of War and was improved by a leasee named Albert Widmann.
+In 1896, the lighthouse was transferred to the United States Department of War and was improved by a lessee named Albert Widmann.
 In 1922, the property was split up, with the land given to the state of Connecticut and the buildings to the city of New Haven.
 Two years later, New Haven purchased the land from the state for $11,180.
 The tower was renovated in 1986.
 The $86,000 restoration included repairing cracked mortar, steam cleaning the interior and exterior and removing "guano [that had] accumulated over the decades".

 Importance

 Roth and Clouette note that the "Five Mile Point Lighthouse is significant because it embodies the distinctive characteristics of American lighthouse construction during the first half of the 19th century ... [it] is also significant in the maritime history of New Haven."
 The keeper's dwelling currently is a private residence for New Haven Recreation Department personnel and has been modified with the addition of a porch.
 The lighthouse and the keeper's residence were listed on the National Register of Historic Places in 1990.